 Going with Trends

 We know certain diseases and conditions are classified according to Th1 or Th2 dominance.
-Please refer to Article 1 by clicking here.
+Please refer to the accompanying article found here.

 We can also go based on symptoms in assessing whether a person is Th1 or Th2 dominant.

 - IF-gamma, IL-1b, TNF-alpha all part of Th1 cytokines and they all supress orexin, which in turn causes fatigue

 - Low T3 syndrome

 - Thinness may be associated with Th1 dominance

 - TNF-a and IL-1b are two Th1 related cytokines, both of which inhibit orexin (which inhibit appetite)

 - IgE skin allergies